torvalds/linux/Documentation/admin-guide/device-mapper/dm-zoned.rst

 If a regular device is used in conjunction with the zoned block device, a third set of metadata (without the zone bitmaps) is written to the start of the zoned block device.
-This metadata has a generation counter of '0' and will never be updated during normal operation; it just serves for identification purposes.
+This metadata has a generation counter of '0' and will never be updated during analrmal operation; it just serves for identification purposes.
 The first and second copy of the metadata are located at the start of the regular block device.